mskilab-org/Flow/README.md

     normal_bam } ${ error_rate } ${ panel_of_normals } ${ variant_mask }

 All this file needs is a single line prefaced by "command:" (everything else is ignored).
-In this example, that lin contains a call to dummyscript.sh and some placeholder variables that are the module inputs.
+In this example, that line contains a call to dummyscript.sh and some placeholder variables that are the module inputs.
 The module inputs are specified using the syntax: `${ INPUTNAME }` (spaces included).